 Councillor S Barker said she was sorry that the Council had been so slow to react in spite of the many reports made by local residents.
-Temporary barriers would be put in place and further action would be taken in conjunction with Essex County Council.
+Temporary barriers had now been put in place and further action would be taken in conjunction with Essex County Council.